A bill to provide for enhanced penalties for health care fraud, and for other purposes.

 Length: 67 pages

-This bill was introduced on July 28, 1995, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 28, 1995, in a previous session of Congress, but it did not receive a vote.

 Jul 28, 1995